Funding for Staff

 The list of projects supported under the KE Impact Project Grant Scheme in previous exercises:

 - 2017/18 ( Eng / 繁 / 简 )

 - 2016/17 ( Eng / 繁 / 简 )

 - 2015/16 ( Eng / 繁 / 简 )

 - 2014/15 ( Eng / 繁 / 简 )

 - 2013/14 ( Eng / 繁 / 简 )

 - 2012/13 ( Eng / 繁 / 简 )

 - 2011/12 ( Eng )

-With an additional allocation of $1.5M from the University at the end of the 2012-15 triennium, a one-off funding exercise was conducted to encourage interdisciplinarity in KE.
-The Interdisciplinary KE Project Fund aims to facilitate interdisciplinary KE projects that have the potential to create social, economic, environmental or cultural impacts for industry, business or the community by building on interdisciplinary research in the University, with priority to be given to cross-Faculty collaboration.
+The Interdisciplinary KE Project Fund Scheme was introduced as a one-off funding exercise in 2015/16.
+The Knowledge Exchange Office (KEO) has obtained $2M from the University in 2018/19 to conduct the exercise again.
+This one-off funding aims to facilitate interdisciplinary KE projects that have the potential to create social, economic, environmental or cultural impacts for industry, business or the community by building on interdisciplinary research in the University, with priority to be given to cross-Faculty collaboration.
 Each project should last for no more than 2 years.
 The maximum bid for each project is HK$200,000.
-Of the 21 proposals received, 9 were supported.